cjoh/notes/executive_function/week-3-coaches-manual.md

 ## Coach Quick-Start (your pre-session cheat sheet!)

-**What Week 2 is really about:** We're turning those vague "I should do X" thoughts into actual calendar events that are so small and specific, they're almost impossible to skip.
-You're not here to be a cheerleader—you're here to help make starting ridiculously easy.
+**What Week 3 is really about:** We're dialing in the foundational elements that make everything else easier—sleep windows, movement minimums, workspace setup, phone boundaries, and one tiny social connection goal.
+You're not here to overhaul their entire life—you're here to help them create conditions where focus and energy happen naturally.

-**The vibe you're going for:** Think friendly gym buddy who's also really organized.
-Relaxed, collaborative, and super concrete.
-You're counting reps together, celebrating every small start, and keeping those weights nice and light.
+**The vibe you're going for:** Think wise personal trainer who also knows about sleep science.
+Warm, evidence-based, and super practical.
+You're helping them build the foundation that makes Week 1 and 2 skills actually sustainable.

 **This week's victory lap looks like:**
-Your client ends the session with two simple 5-step checklists, three manageable focus blocks on their calendar, two backup plans for when things go sideways, and they'll actually do one 10–12 minute work session during the call with you.
-Pretty cool, right?
+Your client ends the session with a realistic sleep window, a 15-minute movement minimum, one workspace improvement completed during the call, a simple "phone-out" routine, and one tiny social goal they'll actually follow through on.
+We're building the engine that powers everything else.

 ### Before your client arrives (3-minute prep)
 1. Have their Weekly Dashboard ready to review together for wins from last week
-2. Have ready to screen share: 5-Step Checklist (grab 2), If-Then Starter, Daily 5-Minute Plan
+2. Have ready to screen share: Sleep Window Planner, Movement Menu, Workspace Audit, Phone-Out Routine, Social Connection Goal
-3. Your golden rule: "If anything feels harder than a 6/10, we make it smaller.
-No exceptions!"
+3. Your golden rule: "We're optimizing for energy, not perfection.
+Small improvements compound fast!"

 ### Your opening line (feel free to make it your own)

 "Hey!
-So today we're going to take two of those tasks floating around in your head and turn them into super simple checklists.
-Then we'll block out three short work sessions—just 15–25 minutes each where you work on one thing with your phone on Do Not Disturb.
-We're not trying to be heroes here—just practicing getting started.
-And if anything feels too big, we'll just chop it in half.
+So today we're going to dial in the fundamentals that make everything else easier—your sleep window, movement minimum, workspace setup, phone boundaries, and one social connection goal.
+We're not trying to become monks here—just creating conditions where your brain has the energy and environment it needs to actually focus.
+And we'll test one workspace improvement right now during our call.
 Sound good?"

-### Three simple concepts you're sharing
+### Five simple concepts you're sharing
-• **Task slicing:** Breaking stuff down into 2–5 minute baby steps (embrace the ugly first draft!)
-• **Focus blocks:** One timer, one task, phone on silent, and when the timer goes off, you're done
-• **If-Then planning:** "If [this thing happens] → then [I do this tiny action]"
+• **Sleep windows:** Consistent bedtime/wake ranges (not rigid schedules) that work with your natural rhythm
+• **Movement minimums:** 15 minutes daily that count as "movement"—walking, stretching, anything that gets blood flowing
+• **Workspace optimization:** Simple environmental changes that reduce friction and distraction
+• **Phone boundaries:** Clear "phone-out" times and spaces that protect your focus
+• **Social scaffolding:** One tiny weekly social goal that builds connection and accountability

 ### What success actually looks like today
-• Three real calendar events linked to checklist steps (like "Tue 10:00–10:20 Resume—Step 1")
-• Your client can tell you exactly how they'll start ("I'll open the doc and write 2 messy bullet points")
-• Two If-Then backup plans (one for phone temptation, one for low energy)
-• They actually do one practice round with you, plus a quick "how'd that feel?" chat
+• A realistic sleep window that they'll actually stick to (like "in bed by 11:30pm, awake by 7:30am")
+• A 15-minute movement commitment that feels totally doable ("walk around the block after lunch")
+• One workspace improvement completed during the session (cleared desk, phone charging station, etc.)
+• A simple "phone-out" routine for focus time ("phone goes in kitchen drawer during work blocks")
+• One tiny social goal they'll follow through on ("text one friend to grab coffee this week")

 ### Common hiccups & your quick saves
-• **"I'll do it later"** → Let's pick a specific 10–15 min slot tomorrow morning.
-What's the very first 2-minute thing you'll do?
-• **Phone vortex** → Phone goes across the room on DND.
-If-Then: "If I pick up my phone → I open my task app and do one tiny step"
-• **Feeling overwhelmed** → Let's rename this task to just the first motion ("Open notes and write 3 quick bullets")
-• **No energy** → Standing desk hack + water + just 2 minutes to start; maybe schedule it earlier in the day?
+• **"I'm not a morning person"** → Let's work with your natural rhythm.
+When do you actually feel most awake?
+Let's build around that.
+• **"I don't have time to exercise"** → Walking to get coffee counts.
+Taking stairs counts.
+15 minutes is less than one TikTok scroll session.
+• **"My space is too small"** → We can optimize any space.
+Sometimes it's just moving your phone charger to another room.
+• **"I'm not social"** → One text message counts.
+Saying hi to a neighbor counts.
+We're building the muscle, not hosting parties.

 ---